ros-navigation/docs.nav2.org/configuration/packages/configuring-collision-detector.rst

   ============== =============================

   Description:
-    List of zones (stop/slowdown/limit bounding boxes, footprint, approach circle, etc...).
+    List of zones to check for data points.
 Causes an error, if not specialized.

 :observation_sources: